SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

 5. Open the */poetryslams/webapp* web application.
 The poetry slams list will be shown.

 6. Choose *Create Project in SAP Business ByDesign*.
-The system creates a project in SAP Business ByDesign displays the details in the *Project Details* section.
+The system creates a project in SAP Business ByDesign and displays the details in the *Project Details* section.
        > Note: The link to the project won't work in a local application.
 To test the full integration including navigation to the SAP Business ByDesign system, you will have to test with the deployed application.

 7. Test the *Service Endpoints* for *PoetrySlams* of *poetryslamservice* and note down the *ID* of the poetry slam for which you created the SAP Business ByDesign project in step 2 as **poetry-slam-ID**.